code-differently/code-differently-25-q1/lesson_00/evanphilakhong/README.md

 ### Getting to know me

 I'm a car guy I love talking about cars or motorsport whether that be Formula 1, Rally, or Formula Drift.
-My favorite drivers include Yuki Tsunoda, Alex Albon, and Keiichi Tsuchiya.
+Some of my favorite drivers include Yuki Tsunoda, Alex Albon, and Keiichi Tsuchiya.
+I'm a big Papaya (McLaren) fan!
+I'm very passionate about cars so feel free to come up to me and talk anything relating to cars.

 I was on the swimming and volleyball team in highschool.
-Although, I'm not very good I find both sports very fun!
+These days I try to go regularly every week with a group of my friends.

 ### Fun Facts
 * **Favorite Food:** Bánh mì
+* **Favorite Color:** Royal Blue
+* **Coffee Order:** Dirty Matcha (Matcha Latte + 1 shot of Espresso + 2 Shots of Vanilla)
 * **Favorite Anime:** Fullmetal Alchemist: Brotherhood
 * **My favorite GIF:**
 <img src="https://media1.tenor.com/m/rsA445bvUs8AAAAd/hinata-haikyuu.gif"/>